 The CVO playbook for a successful vendor adventure — Part 2 / 2

 In the first part, we have seen how the CVO must focus first on the defensive line.
-Now let’s see how the CVO can create value, be accountable by metrics, and who the CVO should report to.
+Now let’s see how the CVO can create value, be accountable by metrics, and whom the CVO should report to.

 The Offensive line

 - Performance tracking.
 The contract commitments must be tracked.
-They vary between product performance, customer support, product upgrades and roadmap, compliance & security fix commitments.
+They vary between product performance, customer support, product upgrades and roadmap, compliance and security fix commitments.
 Tracking these will give you an edge during contract renewal.